-BIZ Academy is a free event focused on Building Community for Affordable Housing on April 25.
+BIZ Academy was hosted on 4/25/19 and included contractors and community members interested in building affordable housing.
 The Homeless Plan Advisory Committee (HPAC) is working with the business sector to leverage greater understanding and support in socioeconomic factors that lead to homelessness; e.g. employment opportunities, access to affordable housing.
 Register at http://besthq.net/calendar